oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 A short description for the columns in the above table

-*   **Destination Cluster Host** - A host which is part of the destination/remote cluster
+*   **Destination Cluster Host** - FQDN or IP of a host which is part of the destination/remote cluster
 *   **Password less communication verification** - Able to communicate with the **Destination Cluster Host** without any password from one of the host in the source cluster
 *   **Total no.of sessions** - No.of Geo-Replication sessions created from the source cluster to destination cluster
-*   **No.of Stable Sessions** - No.of Geo-Replication session in active between source and destination clusters
+*   **No.of Stable Sessions** - No.of Geo-Replication sessions in stable state between source and destination clusters
-*   **No.of Faulty Sessions** - No.of Geo-Replication session in faulty or problematic between source and destination clusters
+*   **No.of Faulty Sessions** - No.of Geo-Replication sessions in faulty or problematic between source and destination clusters

 #### Add/Attach a new Destination Cluster